cothan/hashdectector/README.md

 Useless Guess: Tiger-160 | Skein-512(160) | HAS-160 | MangosWeb Enhanced CMS | Haval-160 | Cisco Type 7 | Skein-256(160)

 ```
-**Useless Guess** is the hash type doesn't work in both JtR and Hashcat
+**Useless Guess** is the hash type doesn't work in both John the Ripper and Hashcat

 ## Read from STDIN and filter Hashcat